+Commencement of Academic Session: Late September, 2015

+Visit us at: http://gsia.tums.ac.ir/en/page/16667/Master-of-Public-Health-Program

-Commencement of Academic Session: June 21, 2014 Deadline for termination of classes in Iran: June 20, 2015 http://gsia.tums.ac.ir/en http://sph.tums.ac.ir/en Tehran University of Medical Sciences (TUMS) is accredited with premier status by the Accreditation Service for International Colleges (ASIC).
+Tehran University of Medical Sciences is accredited with premier status by the Accreditation Service for International Colleges (ASIC).
 ASIC is recognized by the United Kingdom Department for Education and Skills (DfES), the United Kingdom Department for Universities, Innovation and Skills (DUIS), the United Kingdom Border and Immigration Agency (Home Office) and the United Kingdom Office for Standards in Education (Ofsted).